 Payroll and Paperwork

 Once you have been hired, you must complete employment paperwork in the Student Services Office (K-Dub Hub), Pioneer Hall Room 285.
 For payroll purposes, the work study contract, W-4 form, K-4 form, and payroll direct deposit form must be completed as soon as possible.
 Federal law requires this paperwork must be completed before you begin employment in order to be paid.
 You will need to bring the following personal documents to determine employment eligibility:

 - social security card or state-issued birth certificate;

 - photo ID such as driver's license;

 To establish payroll direct deposit, you will need to provide a voided check from your checkbook or your bank account card with routing and account numbers.

 After you have completed all the necessary paperwork in the K-Dub Hub, you will be set up on the student payroll system.
 The student employment wage is currently $7.25 per hour.
-Paydays are the first business day of each month.
+Paydays are every two weeks on Fridays.